kenhkan/morrison/README.md

 ### Substream sensitivitiy

-A network designer may set a subnet as "substream sensitive" so that a substream going into the subnet is treated as a stream.
+A network developer may set a subnet as "substream sensitive" so that a substream going into the subnet is treated as a stream.
 That is, when there is a closing bracket coming from "outside" of the network, the stream is closed "inside" the network.
 See the chapter [Composite